hanabi/hanabi.github.io/misc/FAQ.md

 - If you get a _Save Clue_ on a chop card and there are two or more possibilities, then:
   - You should write a note on the card for all of the possibilities.
 The card is now in a _superposition_.
   - If you are _Prompted_ later on for a card that matches one of the possibilities, then:
     - If all of the possibilities in the _superposition_ are now playable, then you should play the card from the original _Save Clue_ first.
-If that was not the card, then you can continue playing cards left-to-right.
+If that was not the card, then you can continue playing cards left to right.
-    - If not all of the possibilities in the _superposition_ are playable, then you should simply play cards from left-to-right.
+    - If not all of the possibilities in the _superposition_ are playable, then you should simply play cards from left to right.
 (The _Prompt_ does not collapse the _superposition_ if it could apply to other cards.)

 ## In variants with a pink suit, if I have cards in my hand that only have a rank clue on them, which ones am I allowed to play?